 Unleashed: 1951

 What evil lurks: One of the heralds of the science fiction-peppered horror films that peppered the 1950s.
-The inherent fear these films were exploiting was the paranoia of an outside influence on America by a sinister foreign entity—the same paranoid that would fuel the notorious Red Scare.
+The inherent fear these films were exploiting was the paranoia of an outside influence on America by a sinister foreign entity—the same paranoia that would fuel the notorious Red Scare.
 In fact, The Thing from Another World, along with many others (notably, Invasion of the Body Snatchers) is largely considered to be a direct metaphor of communist invasion.
 Horror films were expected to have a monster face on their metaphor at the time, and the most believable monsters came from outer space.

 While science fiction had been a staple of literature for decade by the time Christian Nyby and Howard Hawks gave us The Thing from Another World, it was largely untapped for film—probably because of special effects limitations.
 By the time the 1950s came around, however, the collection of classic villains that had been used by Hollywood had become passé, unbelievable, and was not attracting audiences.
 The embrace of science fiction proved horror’s saving grace, and The Thing from Another World’s success was a key in that formula.